graffitilogic/KeyScanner/README.md

-stride - just denotes a regular stride entry to try randomstride - denotes a randomly generated stride, based on the stride mask provided reset - restores a copy of the starting point keys from the device buffer regenerate - regenerates (just the random portions) of the start keys without having to fully reinitialize the gpu
+stride - just denotes a regular stride entry to try randomstride - denotes a randomly generated stride, based on the stride mask provided redistribute - shifts the keys by a factor specified in the cycle position x the iteration at runtime regenerate - regenerates (just the random portions) of the start keys without having to fully reinitialize the gpu

 For Example: